Telgara/How-to-make-SolidWorks-Drawings/README.md

   <img src="https://github.com/Telgara/Images/blob/main/11.png" />
 </p>

 In order to add specific dimensions manually, click on the “Smart Dimensions” tool.
-You can select the type of dimension you want to add, such as linear or angular, and then click on the points you want to measure.
-For example, displaying the radius of the selected part.
+You can select the type of dimension you want to add, such as _linear_ or _angular_, and then click on the points you want to measure.
+For example, displaying the _radius_ of the selected part.

 <p align="middle">
   <img src="https://github.com/Telgara/Images/blob/main/12.png" width="384" />